This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests may be used to see if your immune system is producing more antibodies (germ fighters) than it should.
 These tests will help confirm your condition.

 - A nail fold capillary microscopy is a small microscope with a light on the end that is held up to your fingertips.
-Your caregiver will use this to see if you have blood flow problems in your fingers.
+Your healthcare provider will use this to see if you have blood flow problems in your fingers.

 - A skin biopsy may be used to check your skin for thickening or blood vessel changes.